kripken/webgl-worker/README.md

 Enough of WebGL has been implemented here for those 2 demos, but much of the spec still isn't.
 Aside from synchronous features, nothing prevents the rest from being added.

+WebGL objects can be destroyed in 2 ways: explicitly, using deleteX (deleteBuffer, deleteShader, etc.), or implicitly, when the corresponding JavaScript object is garbage collected.
+In WebGLWorker, the corresponding JavaScript object is created on the main thread, and we have a map of them by a numeric ID, so we can identify them when a message arrives from the worker.
+That means that we will hold on to them unti we are explicitly told otherwise.
+In other words, you must use the deleteX methods to explicitly free WebGL objects, or else they will leak.
+(Note that this is not a problem for Emscripten-compiled projects, as in the C or C++ source code there would have to be calls to glDeleteX, which Emscripten maps to deleteX).